dsdanielpark/ExceptNotifier/README.md

 |KakaoTalk|`_KAKAO_TOKEN_PATH`|Freemium|Hell|>=10min(Token refreshes daily)|[ExceptKakao](./tutorials/ExceptKakao/GUIDE.md)[![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1E5Q-lnWStG1MqtnGCr5pzInlfWt2uc2S?usp=sharing)|

-If you add the following two variables to the required variables for each application in the table above, you can receive error location and explanation, as well as examples, from OpenAI's model
+If you add the following two variables to the required variables for each application in the table above, you can receive error location and explanation, as well as examples, from OpenAI's model.

 | API | Required Variables | Free or Paid | Ease of Setup | Time Required for Setup|Guide Tutorial Link|
 |:--:|:--|:--:|:--:|:--:|:---:|